DavideFast/University/PingTime/README.md

-# RECOMMENDATIONS
+# PINGTIME

 > [!NOTE]
-> PINGTIME
+> This project is made by Mirko Bruschi, Michele Dalmonte and me.

-PingTime is an application developed for "Models and Alghoritms For Data Visualization" exam.
+PingTime is an application developed for the "Models and Alghoritms For Data Visualization" exam.
-This project is made by Mirko Bruschi, Michele Dalmonte and me.